 Employment agreement with Dr. Angulo.
 We entered into an employment agreement with Dr. Angulo in January 2023 setting forth the terms of Dr. Angulo's employment as our Chief Executive Officer.
-Pursuant to the agreement, Dr. Angulo was entitled to receive an annual salary of \$565,000 and is eligible to receive an annual performance bonus of up to 55% of his base salary and certain equity awards.
+Pursuant to the agreement, Dr. Angulo was entitled to receive an annual salary of \$565,000 (which was subsequently increased to \$601,000 for 2024) and is eligible to receive an annual performance bonus of up to 55% of his base salary and certain equity awards.
 Dr. Angulo is entitled to certain severance payments and benefits under his employment agreement, subject to executing a release and settlement agreement in a form acceptable to us, as further described below.

+Employment agreement with Mr. Macleod.
+We entered into an employment agreement with Mr. Macleod in October 2022 setting forth the terms of Mr. Macleod's employment as our Chief Financial Officer.
+Pursuant to the agreement, Mr. Macleod was entitled to receive an annual salary of \$435,000 (which was subsequently increased to \$452,400 for 2024) and is eligible to receive an annual performance bonus of up to 40% of his base salary and certain equity awards.
+Mr. Macleod is entitled to certain severance payments and benefits under his employment agreement, subject to executing a release and settlement agreement in a form acceptable to us, as further described below.

 Employment agreement with Mr. Sukenick.
 We entered into an employment agreement with Mr. Sukenick in November 2017 setting forth the terms of Mr. Sukenick's employment as our General Counsel.
-Pursuant to the agreement, Mr. Sukenick was entitled to receive an annual salary of \$320,000 (which was subsequently increased to \$333,000 for 2019, \$350,000 for 2020, \$371,700 for 2021, \$400,000 for 2022, and \$428,000 for 2023) and is eligible to receive an annual performance bonus of up to 40% of his base salary and certain equity awards.
+Pursuant to the agreement, Mr. Sukenick was entitled to receive an annual salary of \$320,000 (which has been subsequently increased to \$428,000 for 2023, and \$445,120 for 2024) and is eligible to receive an annual performance bonus of up to 40% of his base salary and certain equity awards.
 Mr. Sukenick is entitled to certain severance payments and benefits under his employment agreement, subject to executing a release and settlement agreement in a form acceptable to us, as further described below.

-Employment agreement with Dr. Taglietti.
-We entered into an employment agreement with Dr. Taglietti in February 2015 setting forth the terms of Dr. Taglietti's employment as our Chief Executive Officer.
-Pursuant to the agreement, Dr. Taglietti was entitled to receive an annual salary of \$480,000 (which was subsequently increased to \$510,000 for 2017, \$530,000 for 2018, \$545,000 for 2019, \$561,350 for 2020, \$79,320 for 2021, and \$602,500 for 2022) and is eligible to receive an annual performance bonus of up to 50% of his base salary (or such higher amount as determined by the Compensation Committee) and certain equity awards.
-Dr. Taglietti is entitled to certain severance payments and benefits under his employment agreement, subject to executing a release and settlement agreement in a form acceptable to us, as further described below.
-In April 2016, we and Dr. Taglietti amended the severance provisions of the employment agreement to avoid adverse tax consequences in the event that severance was to be paid.
-In connection with Dr. Taglietti's retirement, on October 20, 2022, we entered into a separation agreement with Dr. Taglietti pursuant to which Dr. Taglietti will receive separation benefits consistent with the payment and severance benefits set forth his employment agreement and, in addition, the post-termination exercise period of his stock options to purchase shares of our common stock has been extended from 90 days to four years.